How Chatbots Can Improve Your Online Advertising

 The estate agents benefit from this in multiple ways.
 They don’t need an expensive human to do a relatively simple task.
 There’s no risk of an overworked sales agent missing a lead by failing to respond to one of many Facebook messages.
 Responding to user queries immediately is also likely to increase conversions.

 This can work for any business that needs to classify leads, push consumers into the correct sales funnels and setup customer relationships instantly.
-Whether you’re selling haircuts, board games or luxury holidays, a chatbot of this nature is going to be a useful tool.
+Whether you’re selling haircuts, board games or luxury holidays, a chatbot of this nature (like Botsify) is going to be a useful tool.

 Create a helpful and informative bot.
 Make it honest.
 Make sure it’s not creepy.
 Advertise the bot.
 Setup the customer relationship.
 Hand over to the humans.
 Win.